numpy/numpy/doc/source/reference/routines.numarray.rst

 Numarray compatibility
 **********************

-The numarray module was removed in Numpy 1.9.
+The numarray module was removed in NumPy 1.9.